isomerpages/moe-asrjc/_asrjc-experience/Academic Curriculum/Academic Curriculum.md

 </td>
 <td>

-* The number of H3 subjects to be offered by a student is capped at 1.
+* The number of H3 subjects to be offered by a student is capped at 1.<br>
-* Students may apply for H3 modules offered by MOE and/or the universities but they can only choose to offer one H3 module eventually.
+* Students may apply for H3 modules offered by MOE and/or the universities but they can only choose to offer one H3 module eventually.<br>
 * Other criteria are as stipulated by the institutions offering the H3 module.
 </td>
   </tr>